Trip reports | Favorite photos | Peak lists | Links | Mail me | RSS

 Sometimes the Pratt River trail looked like a road

-Image of Sometimes the Pratt River trail looked like a road
+• Sometimes the Pratt River trail looked like a trail

 Sometimes the Pratt River trail looked like a trail

-Image of Sometimes the Pratt River trail looked like a trail
+• Sometimes the Pratt River trail looked like a wall of brush

 Sometimes the Pratt River trail looked like a wall of brush